Active Disturbance Rejection Control (ADRC) Toolbox for MATLAB/Simulink: Functionalities and parameters of the ADRC Toolbox

 The dynamics order $n$ determines the dimensions of the observer state vector $\hat{\pmb{z}}$, and thus influences the number of observer equations.
-In practice, it is sometimes possible to achieve satisfying control precision even with the ADRC controller with inappropriately set value $n$ (especially while following slowly varying trajectories), however, it is not recommended as it can easily lead to system instability when changing other parameters.
-Hence, order $n$ should reflect the user's best knowledge about the relative order of the controlled system dynamics.
+In practice, it is sometimes possible to achieve satisfactory control precision, even with an inappropriately set value $n$ for the ADRC controller (especially while following slowly varying trajectories)l; however, this is not recommended, because it can easily lead to system instability when changing other parameters.
+Hence, order $n$ should reflect the user's best knowledge of the relative order of the controlled system dynamics.

-From a theoretical point of view, according to Lemmas~\ref{lem:1} and~\ref{lem:2}, the higher the order $n$, the more fragile control structure is w.r.t. measurement noise ($r_w$ multiplied by $\omega_o^{n+1}$), and the transient stage of the estimation error reaches larger values caused by observer peaking (first component of~\eqref{eq:lem1} multiplied by $\omega_o^n$).
-The order of system dynamics also determines the range of acceptable input gain assessment $b(\cdot)/\hat{b}(\cdot)$, discussed in Remark~\ref{rem:3}.
-In case of unknown system order, a good starting point is setting $n$ to~1 or~2, as it represents a lot of real physical systems with acceptable level of approximation~\cite{bookADRC}.
+From a theoretical point of view, according to Lemmas~\ref{lem:1} and~\ref{lem:2}, the higher the order $n$, the more fragile the control structure is with respect to measurement noise ($r_w$ multiplied by $\omega_o^{n+1}$), and the transient stage of the estimation error reaches larger values caused by observer peaking (first component of~\eqref{eq:lem1} multiplied by $\omega_o^n$).
+The order of the system dynamics also determines the range of acceptable input gain assessment $b(\cdot)/\hat{b}(\cdot)$, as discussed in Remark~\ref{rem:3}.
+In the case of an unknown system order, a good starting point is setting $n$ to~1 or~2, because it represents many real physical systems with an acceptable level of approximation~\cite{bookADRC}.